 Each calendar date has a daily safety topic listed.
-After the month of December, or on page 15 of the calendar, there are talking points listed that correspond with the safety topic for that date.
-Staffing managers can use the talking points to assist in communicating the safety message for the day.
-The safety topics in the calendar repeat every three months.
+After December there are talking points listed that correspond with the safety topic for that date.
+Supervisors can use the talking points to assist in communicating the safety message for the day.
+The safety topics in the calendar repeat every few months.

-The information in this calendar is an accumulation of key practices.
-The calendar should be of great value to your operation.
-Management generating safety awareness is key to help control and reduce claims and related expenses.
+The information in the calendar is an accumulation of recommended practices.
+It should be of great value to your operation.
+Management generating safety awareness is a key practice to help control and reduce claims and related expenses.

-The safety topics provided cover slip, trip and fall prevention, powered material handling, manual material handling, cutting safety, fire extinguisher safety, industrial rack/module safety and a large number of other topics.
+The safety topics provided cover slip, trip, and fall prevention, powered material handling, manual material handling, cutting safety, fire extinguisher safety, sprinkler system testing, industrial rack/module safety and many other topics.